-BREA Press statement on the Implications of 2017 Financial Statement and Budgetary Proposals
+BREA’s statement on 2017 Financial Statement and Budgetary Proposals

 The recently presented 2017 Financial Statement and Budgetary Proposal laid before the Parliament of Barbados on May 30th, 2017 triggered a series of alarms from across many of the country’s leading business support and private sector-led associations.

 Of chief concern are the introduction of a two per cent foreign exchange transaction levy on the purchase of equipment and related renewable energy gods from overseas and the increase from two to 10 per cent in the National Social Responsibility Levy (NSRL).

 It is the conclusion of the Barbados Renewable Energy Association (BREA) that the Budget is likely to have its most devastating impact on and could very well kill the country’s fledgling renewable energy sector.

 President of the Barbados Renewable Energy Association Aidan Rogers said this sector has been touted by the Government of Barbados as a potential growth industry and one expected to play a major leading role in the island’s economic recovery.
 But he added the recent Budget ran contrary to this position as outlined by the government to achieve a 100 per cent renewable energy economy.

 The increase in the National Social Responsibility Levy and the two per cent foreign exchange levy would increase operating costs across the sector, force up prices to the consumer and lead to higher unemployment as more companies would close their doors.
 Efforts to forge a national energy policy which seeks to facilitate the adaptation of renewable energy technologies and adoption of energy efficiency practices and techniques across Barbados would be undermined.